Wind and marine

 Wind and marine renewable resources are a major component of de-carbonised energy production.
 Oxford has major, internationally renowned groups researching the optimisation of these resources, the groups comprising over ten academics and their teams and centred in Engineering Science.
 They work with colleagues researching data science, computational fluid dynamics, civil engineering, zoology and energy policy.

 Oxford is a key partner in two EPSRC funded Centres for Doctoral Training (CDT); (i) the Renewable Energy Marine Structures CDT (REMS), with Universities of Cranfield and Strayclyde, and, (ii) the Wind and Marine Energy Systems and Structures CDT (WAMESS), with the Universities of Edinburgh and Strathclyde.
 Oxford is also a part of the UK Supergen Offshore Renewable Energy (ORE) Hub, led by the University of Plymouth, involving a network of 10 universities.

 Research in Oxford

-Oxford zoologists have expertise in the assessment of human impacts on marine ecosystems, both coastal and offshore.
-This includes sea-going multidisciplinary research using a variety of sampling technologies from trawls and corers to Remotely Operated Vehicles and acoustics.
-Oxford are also world leaders in the mapping and assessment of biodiversity and ecosystem services using a variety of GIS and satellite technologies applicable to both terrestrial and marine ecosystems.
+In other groups, sea-going research uses a variety of sampling technologies from trawls and corers to Remotely Operated Vehicles and acoustics.
+Oxford is also a world leader in the mapping and assessment of biodiversity and ecosystem services using a variety of GIS and satellite technologies applicable to both terrestrial and marine ecosystems.